godotengine/godot-docs/tutorials/inputs/inputevent.rst

 2. Second, it will try to feed the input to the GUI, and see if any control can receive it.
-If so, the :ref:`Control <class_Control>` will be called via the virtual function :ref:`Control._gui_input() <class_Control_method__gui_input>` and the signal "input_event" will be emitted (this function is re-implementable by script by inheriting from it).
+If so, the :ref:`Control <class_Control>` will be called via the virtual function :ref:`Control._gui_input() <class_Control_method__gui_input>` and the signal "gui_input" will be emitted (this function is re-implementable by script by inheriting from it).
 If the control wants to "consume" the event, it will call :ref:`Control.accept_event() <class_Control_method_accept_event>` and the event will not spread any more.
 Use the :ref:`Control.mouse_filter <class_Control_property_mouse_filter>`